ibm-cloud-docs/vmware-service/vmaas/tenant-viewing.md

 # Viewing {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-viewing}

-View the summary and detailed information of the {{site.data.keyword.vmware-service_short}} instances that are provisioned in your account.
+View the summary and detailed information of the {{site.data.keyword.vmware-service_full}} instances that are provisioned in your account.

 ## Procedure to view a summary of {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-viewing-summary}